 Show: 8 pm

 Fireworks: After the show

 Bring a blanket and settle in on the grass at Shoreline for an evening of music from the SF Symphony.
-You can expect to hear things like the music from your favorite Disney films, West Side Story, and a salute to the Armed Forces, all culminating in a grand finale complete with fireworks.
+You can expect to hear American classics, a salute to the Armed Forces, and a tribute to Aretha Franklin, all culminating in a grand finale complete with fireworks.